42+ Years of Serving Injured Workers in Pennsylvania

 Pennsylvania employers are required to carry workers’ compensation insurance for workers who are classified as employees.
 Those who are classified as independent contractors are not eligible to receive workers’ compensation benefits.
 Independent contractors typically perform their duties free from direction and control and provide their own equipment to complete the job.
 Conversely, employees are typically under the direction and control of their employer and are provided with the necessary equipment to complete the job by their employer.

-It is important to note that workers in Pennsylvania may not be covered for car accidents that occurred while they were commuting to and from work, performing a personal task or under the influence of drugs or alcohol.
+It is important to note that workers in Pennsylvania may not be covered for car accidents that occurred while they were commuting to and from work, performing a personal task, or under the influence of drugs or alcohol.

 What to Do if You Are Injured

 If you are injured in an accident while on a delivery, notify the police as well as your employer immediately.
 Be sure to fill out the accident report as soon as possible so you can remember all the details from the accident.
-The notice to your employer should be in writing and given within 120 days, according to the Act.
+The notice to your employer should be in writing within 120 days, according to the Act.
 You should include the date of the accident along with other important details such as how the accident happened, what injuries you sustained and whether there were any witnesses.

 If it is not an emergency, seek medical attention from a medical provider approved by your employer.
 After 90 days, you can seek treatment from a physician of your choice.
 You may be required to undergo an Independent Medical Examination (IME) which will determine when you may return to work.
 If results of the IME conflict with your own doctor’s determination, it is generally in your best interest to listen to your doctor and not return to work prematurely.